Kenny Price: Life and career

 Price was born in Florence, Kentucky, United States, and was raised on a farm in Boone County, Kentucky.
 He learned to play guitar when he was five years old.
 From 1952 until 1954, Price served in the U.S. Army during the Korean War, reaching the rank of corporal.
 While stationed in Korea, he auditioned for a USO show, and before being discharged, he had decided to become a professional musician.
-He studied for a brief time at the Cincinnati College-Conservatory of Music and became a musician on Midwestern Hayride on WLWT, eventually taking over as the show's host until it went off the air in the early 1970s.
+He studied for a brief time at the Cincinnati College-Conservatory of Music and became a musician on Midwestern Hayride on WLWT, eventually taking over as the show's host until it went off the air in September 1972.

 He first recorded for Boone Records, then moved on to RCA Records in 1969, where he stayed until 1976.
 For most of his career, Price worked with Ray Pennington, whose style complemented his own.
 Price had 34 singles chart in his career, including "Walking on the New Grass" (a top 10 hit in 1966), "Happy Tracks", "Northeast Arkansas Mississippi County Bootlegger" (a top 20 hit in 1969),. and "The Sheriff of Boone County" (which hit the Country top 10).
 A 1970 novelty song he co-wrote with his producer Ronny Light, a B-side single called "The Shortest Song in the World"- which clocked in at a mere eighteen seconds long, enjoyed some airplay in 1970.